VinceZK/json-on-relations/README.md

 ![Relation: r_employee](RelationEmployee.png)

 Entities can have relationships with each others.
 Each relationship is performed by certain roles.
-For example, relationship "marriage" is performed by 2 roles: "husband" and "wife".
+For example, relationship "marriage" is performed by the 2 roles: "husband" and "wife".
 Once the 2 roles are respectively assigned to 2 people, they can then potentially have the marriage relationship.
 ![Relationship: rs_marriage](RelationshipMarriage.png)

 ### Browse and Maintain Your Entity Instances
-Once you have the data modelling done, you can immediately create a person instance.
+Once you have your entity modelling done, you can immediately create an entity instance.
 ![A person instance](PersonInstance.png)

 You can also search instances of an entity type based on all its relations.